NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/README.md

 *   **Medallion Architecture**: The pipeline adheres to the medallion architecture, with data flowing sequentially through the landing, bronze, silver, and gold layers, each serving a specific purpose.
 *   **Metadata-Driven**: The pipeline is driven by metadata defined in a configuration file, making it adaptable to different data sources and loading scenarios.
-*   **Parquet and Delta Table Utilization**: The pipeline utilizes Parquet format in the bronze layer for optimized storage and query performance, and Delta tables in the silver and gold layers to ensure ACID properties and efficient data management.
+*   **Parquet and Delta Table Utilisation**: The pipeline utilises Parquet format in the bronze layer for optimised storage and query performance, and Delta tables in the silver and gold layers to ensure ACID properties and efficient data management.
 *   **Best Practices Implementation**: The pipeline incorporates best practices such as the use of Azure Key Vault for secure credential management, parallelism for efficient execution, and retries to handle potential failures.

 The end-to-end pipeline exemplifies a robust and scalable data engineering solution, showcasing best practices and industry-standard techniques for handling data ingestion, transformation, and refinement in an Azure environment.
 The resulting gold layer provides business users with a curated and trusted source of data for reporting, analysis, and informed decision-making.